corda/corda-docs-portal/content/en/docs/corda-enterprise/4.6/app-upgrade-notes.md

 menu:
   corda-enterprise-4-6:
     identifier: "corda-enterprise-4-6-cordapp-upgrade"
-    name: "Upgrading a CorDapp to a newer platform version"
     parent: corda-enterprise-4-6-upgrading-menu
 tags:
 - app
 - upgrade
 - notes
 title: Upgrading a CorDapp to a newer platform version
+weight: 20
 ---

-# Upgrading CorDapps to newer Platform Versions
+# Upgrading a CorDapp to a newer platform version

 These notes provide instructions for upgrading your CorDapps from previous versions.
 Corda provides backwards compatibility for public, non-experimental APIs that have been committed to.
 A list can be found in the api-stability-guarantees page.